 Are you on your way to Okanagan last minute?

-To make the most of your visit to Okanagan, we recommend you organize accommodation and experiences soon.
+When visiting Okanagan, book your accommodation and experiences before you go.
 Below are top recommendations to get you started.

 Top Accommodation in Okanagan

 - The Shore (rated highly)

 - Kelowna Sunset Waterfront Resort - Private Condo (stunning ocean views)

 - Microtel Inn & Suites by Wyndham Kelowna (relax by the pool)